Dayueban/MultiOmicLand/README.md

 1. `Metagenome`: The metagenomic data should be an abundance matrix of KEGG Orthologs (KOs) by samples.
 This data can be generated through reads-based (i.e. HUMAnN3) or contigs-based (i.e. assembly, gene prediction and KO mapping) approaches.
 2. `Metabolome`: The metabolomic data should be an abundance matrix of metabolites (in KEGG or HMDB ID) by samples.
 This data can be obtained through targeted or non-targeted metabolomic profiling.
 3. `Host transcriptome`: The host transcriptome data should be an abundance matrix of genes (in Hugo Gene Symbol) by samples.
 This data can be obtained by RNA Sequencing followed by reads mapping (Hisat) and gene calling (RSEM, Subread), or by microarray-based approaches.
-4. `Host proteome`: The host proteome data should be an abundance matrix of proteins (in Hugo Gene Symbol or other IDs that can be mapped to Hugo Gene Symbol) by samples.
+4. `Host proteome (optional)`: The host proteome data should be an abundance matrix of proteins (in Hugo Gene Symbol or other IDs that can be mapped to Hugo Gene Symbol) by samples.
 This data can be otained by customized arrays or other metaproteome approaches.

 A demo of the above data (20 samples) is provided in the "source.data" folder with the suffix 'demo'.